s-ccs/pyedfread/Readme.md

 Requirements
 ============

- - python 3.6 recommended.
-Not tested with 2.7 anymore, but probably works.
- - EyeLink Developers Kit.
+EyeLink Developers Kit.
 Download from [SR-Research support forum](https://www.sr-support.com/forum/downloads/eyelink-display-software)
  (forum registration required).
- - cython.
-Use conda/pip etc. to install
- - pandas + h5py.
-Required to run command line scripts.
-You can still parse edfs into numpy array and list of dicts without pandas.

  > I do not include the SR Research EDF Access API header files and libraries.
  > These are needed to compile pyedfread with cython.
 If you use a mac you can